aleascript/resonance/PUBLICATION_MIGRATION_PROMPT.md

 The result must publish the existing EN/FR Resonance corpus as:

 - PDF — mandatory;
-- EPUB;
-- WebPub served by the site;
 - a `/publications/` catalogue page;
-- GitHub Release assets for PDF, EPUB and `publications.json`;
+- GitHub Release assets for PDF, and `publications.json`;
 - a Semantic Release based repository-wide publication version.

 Do not use this migration to rewrite or expand the current Resonance design material.